-Recognising the popularity of the new logo, WHO returned to Drawnalism with a new proposal.
-Could we help make an actual umbrella?
-We could and a printer supplied a template for the the new product design.
-There was a little maths to do to work out the dimensions of the individual umbrella panels but everything was covered.
+Using the power of Drawnalism Illustration, we could and a friendly printer supplied a template for the the new product design.
+As you can see below, there was a little maths to do to work out the dimensions of the individual umbrella panels but everything was covered.

-The idea was to have the map of the world on the outside of the umbrella (as in the original logo design) and a frieze of people being ‘covered’ inside the umbrella.
+The big idea was to have the map of the world on the outside of the umbrella (as in the original logo design) and a frieze of people being ‘covered’ inside the umbrella.
 The frieze was a repeating pattern of 8 triangular panels, whereas the outer map was a single octagonal image, based on the design used by the UN (and WHO) on their flag.
 For map fans – this is the North-pole centred azimuthal equidistant projection of the globe!

 With the addition of logos the artwork was approved and went off to the printers.
 As luck would have it, shortly after the umbrellas were delivered to the WHO in Geneva, I was due in town for another conference for UNAIDS.
 Naturally, I took the opportunity to take a few snaps of our design in the Executive Board Room at WHO!